 - Provide appropriate information to those travelling.
-This information could be made available for all transport modes through the Mobility as a Service framework (described in Public and Shared Transport) to help inform mode, route and travel timing choices.
+This information could be made available for all transport modes through the Mobility as a Service framework (described in Public and Shared Transport) to help inform travel type, route and timing choices.

 We will continue our ongoing work to ensure that traffic signal patterns are optimised for changing conditions, particularly along key corridors and in central areas to minimise queuing.
-Within urban areas we will make good quality information on parking locations and availability available to drivers, making use of the road network more efficient by avoiding circulation of drivers searching for parking spaces.
+Within urban areas, we will provide good quality information on parking locations and availability, making use of the road network more efficient by avoiding circulation of drivers searching for parking spaces.

 A 'Vision Zero' approach to road safety

 We are currently developing a new Road Safety Strategy for Surrey.
 This is built upon 'Vision Zero', which follows the principle that it is neither inevitable nor acceptable that anyone should be killed or seriously injured when travelling.
 The aim is to achieve a highway system with no fatalities or serious injuries involving road traffic.